-We chose to stay in Anacapri which is a town located on Capri at the top of the hill.
-Anacapri is usually quieter and at night you truly just feel like one of the locals.
+We chose to stay in Anacapri, a town located on Capri at the top of the hill.
+Anacapri is usually quieter, and you truly feel like one of the locals at night.

-We chose to stay in Anacapri in a charming bed and breakfast named Il Sogno for this leg of our journey and did not disappoint.
+We chose to stay in Anacapri in a charming bed and breakfast named Il Sogno for this leg of our journey, and it did not disappoint.